singularityhub/singularity-hpc/docs/getting_started/user-guide.rst

-Note that any configuration value can be set permanently by using ``shpc config`` or manually editing the file, but you can also set config values "one off" as follows:
+Note that any configuration value can be set permanently by using ``shpc config`` or manually editing the file, but you can also set config values "one off."
+As an example, here is a "one off" command to install to a different shpc module root:

 .. code-block:: console

-    $ shpc install -c set:symlink_base:/tmp/modules ghcr.io/autamus/clingo
+    $ shpc install -c set:modules_base:/tmp/modules ghcr.io/autamus/clingo

 These settings will be discussed in more detail in the following sections.